 It’s pretty easy to tell if your ads are working if someone clicks “Install Now” and immediately downloads your app.
 However, consider the (far more likely) scenario in which someone views your ad, or even clicks on your ad, is taken to the Google Play Store or Apple App Store, and then gets distracted or goes off Wi-Fi, and ultimately fails to download your app.

 All hope is not lost, however!
 The potential user in question may well return later and go directly to the appropriate app store, search for your app, and download it.
 Yay!
 But unfortunately, that app install will not be attributed to your Facebook ad, so your Facebook ad (and, by extension, you) will not get any credit for the app download, and the mobile app install will instead appear to be a direct organic download.
 Over time, this can make it more difficult to justify your ad spend, and make it even harder to understand how to improve your Facebook ads to acquire more installs and mobile app users.

 In fact, Branch recently became a fully certified member of the Facebook MMP program.
 This elite certification enables Branch to offer advanced ad attribution insights using campaign data directly from Facebook.
-Click here to learn how Branch’s People-Based Attribution can help you perfect your Facebook app install ad campaign performance.
+Click here to learn how Branch’s attribution can help you perfect your Facebook app install ad campaign performance.